-21.10.060C
+Table 21.10.060C

-Allo wed Uses and Bas ic Development Standards
+Allo ic Development Standards

+7 is a second principle state and a second prin

 Parking Ratio

-0.110.111

 Section Use Special Regulations

 Pet and Animal 4.
 1. The Technical Committee may waive the

 Sales and Service parking requirement for restaurant/deli/café

 uses less than 750 sq ft gfa that

 support/enhance the City's vision for

 creating/enhancing Downtown as a pedestrian

 place provided:

 a.
 The use is located in an office building and

 primarily serves the occupants and guests of the

 office building; or

 b.
 The use is visible from and within 100 feet

 one-quarter of a mile of a promenade or

 Downtown park, such as, Luke McRedmond

 Park, Anderson Park, O'Leary Park, The Edge

 Skate Park, or the 83rd Street Promenade,

 for example, or within 100 feet one-quarter of

 a mile of a critical areas' buffer of the

 Sammamish River and access to the River Trail,

 or within one-quarter mile of a major transit

 stop (RCW 36.70A.696), and is a pedestrian-